 Choose a memorable travel experience you’ve had, make a blog post outline, write your post, add a few pictures, and edit it.
 It’s that simple.

-If you’re having trouble deciding on what to write about, make a short post introducing yourself and explaining why you started a travel blog.
+If you’re having trouble deciding on what to write about, make a short post introducing yourself and explaining why you started a blog in the first place.
 Tell people about the places you’ve been and where you want to travel in the future.

 Email the post to family and friends and share it on social media.
 Ask everyone for their honest opinion.
-Both positive feedback and constructive criticism will stick with you and help improve your travel blogging skills.
+Both positive feedback and constructive criticism will stick with you and help improve your skills.

 Design Your Homepage

 Get a piece of paper, sketch out what your ideal homepage looks like, and use your blog’s theme to will it into existence.
 You’ll likely need to reference your theme’s user manual and visit its support forum to turn your sketch into reality.

 Stumped on your homepage design?
-Visit some of your favorite travel blogs, check out their homepages, take notes on what you like, and start sketching your own unique design from the top down.
+Visit some of your favorite blogs, check out their homepages, take notes on what you like, and start sketching your own unique design from the top down.

 Set Up Email for Your Blog

 Which email address looks more professional?

 The answer here is painfully obvious.
 People are going to take your blog more seriously once you have an official email address attached to your site, so let’s take care of that right away.

 Here’s a helpful guide on how to set up your official email address through SiteGround.

 Get Your Blog a Logo

 While you don’t have to create a logo for your blog right away, you’ll eventually need one.
 A well-designed logo will make your site stand out from the thousands of other travel blogs and will help strengthen your brand.